NatLibFi/BeSimpleSoap/README.md

 # Information for Developers

-Makefile contains different commands for running tests.
+Makefile contains different commands for running tests in a Docker container.
 Example:

 `make start`